#MakeaJoyfulNoise

 Like this blog?
 Then you’ll love this book! http://amzn.to/2mlPVh5

-5 thoughts on “#MakeaJoyfulNoise”
+5 responses to “#MakeaJoyfulNoise”

 1. This hit my heart so hard with happy beats.
 I am sitting alone on 20 acres content with the sounds of singing frogs, the waterfall, and woodland breezes.
 So much joy, but miss the humanity.
 Thanks again Barb for keeping me connected.
 I don’t know why I can’t stop crying.

-2. Found out about this a bit too late.
+Found out about this a bit too late.
 But I recall how amazed I was 40-some years back to find that I could hear a bridge’s horn from 2 miles off.

 Leave a Reply